-If you want to authorize a friend, family member, or any other person (third-party designee) you choose to discuss your 2004 tax return with the New York State Tax Department, mark an X in the Yes box in the Third-party designee area of your return.
-Also, enter the designee's name, phone number, and any five numbers the designee chooses as his or her personal identification number (PIN).
-If you want to authorize the paid preparer who signed your return to discuss it with the Tax Department, just enter Preparer in the space for the designee's name.
-You do not have to provide the other information requested.
+If Yes, mark an X in the Yes box.

+Enter the designee's name, phone number, and any five numbers the designee chooses as his or her personal identification number (PIN).
+If you want to authorize the paid preparer who signed your return to discuss the return with the Tax Department, just enter Preparer and the preparer's phone number in the space for the designee's name and phone number (you do not have to provide a PIN).

-If you mark the Yes box, you are authorizing the Tax Department to discuss with the designee any questions that may arise during the processing of your return.
+If you mark the Yes box, you (and your spouse, if filing a joint return) are authorizing the Tax Department to discuss with the designee any questions that arise during the processing of your return.
 You are also authorizing the designee to:

-- give the Tax Department any information that is missing from your return, - call the Tax Department for information about the processing of your return or the status of your refund or payment(s), and - respond to certain Tax Department notices that you shared with the designee about math errors, offsets, and return preparation.
-The notices will not be sent to the designee.
+- give the Tax Department any information that is missing from your return; - call the Tax Department for information about the processing of your return or the status of your refund or payment(s); and - respond to certain Tax Department notices that you share with the designee about math errors, offsets, and return preparation.
+We will not send notices to the designee.

-You are not authorizing the designee to receive any refund check, bind you to anything (including any additional tax liability), or otherwise represent you before the Tax Department.
-If you want the designee to perform those services for you, you must file Form POA-1, Power of Attorney, making that designation with the Tax Department.
-Copies of statutory tax notices or documents (such as Notice of Deficiency) will only be sent to your designee if you file Form POA-1.
+You are not authorizing the designee to receive your refund check, bind you to anything (including any additional tax liability), or otherwise represent you before the Tax Department.
+If you want the designee to perform those services for you, you must file Form POA-1, Power of Attorney.
+Copies of statutory tax notices or documents (such as a Notice of Deficiency) will only be sent to your designee if you file Form POA-1.

-The third-party designee authorization cannot be revoked.
-However, the authorization will automatically end on the due date (without regard to extensions) for filing your 2005 tax return.
-For most taxpayers the due date will be April 15, 2006.
+A third-party designee authorization cannot be revoked.
+However, the authorization will end automatically on the due date (without regard to extensions) for filing your 2007 tax return.
+For most taxpayers, the due date will be April 15, 2008.

 Paid preparers - Anyone you pay to prepare your return must sign it and fill in the other information in the paid preparer's area of your return.
-The preparer required to sign your return must sign it by hand; signature stamps or labels are not acceptable.
 If someone prepares your return and does not charge you, that person should not sign it.